codam-coding-college/ansible-codam-web-greeter/README.md

 ---

 ## How to use
+Before starting, make sure npm is installed on your cluster computers.
+This is required for the build process of codam-web-greeter.

 Add the following to the roles in your `requirements.yml` file in your `ansiblecluster` repository:
 ```yaml
 roles: